Avalanche vs. Snowball: Which Debt Payoff Method Is Right for You?

 How the Snowball Method Works

 The snowball method prioritizes psychology.
 You list your debts by balance (smallest first) and attack them in that order while paying minimums on everything else.
 You eliminate the smallest debt first, generating a quick win.
-That "first debt free" feeling builds momentum.
+That "first debt gone" feeling builds momentum.

 Worked Example: $47,000 in Debt